-Music is a business, and an attorney who can advise and advocate on behalf of a creative artist in the complex arena of contracts and negotiations is a vital part of any musician's team.
-In addition to working with individual artists, entertainment lawyers also represent companies and corporations in the entertainment industry, many of which have in-house lawyers representing their interests.
+Music is a business, and an attorney who can advise in the complex arena of contracts and negotiations is a vital part of any musician's team.
+In addition to working with individual artists, entertainment lawyers also represent companies and corporations in the entertainment industry.

 The entertainment industry thrives on relationships, and attorneys working in the field will need to network as enthusiastically as they attend to the rule of law.